fabiangreffrath/woof/README.md

 ## Known issues

- * Savegames stored by a 64-bit executable cannot be restored by a 32-bit executable - and are thus incompatible with the original MBF.
+ * Savegames stored by a 64-bit executable cannot be restored by a 32-bit executable.
 This is because raw struct data is stored in savegames, and these structs contain pointers, and pointers have different sizes on 32-bit and 64-bit architectures.
  * IWAD files of Doom version 1.1 and earlier are not supported anymore, as they are missing lumps that are not embedded into the executable anymore (full support for Doom 1.2 since Woof!
 1.2.0).

 # Download